Central Bank of Barbados Numismatic Programme

 In recent years, the Central Bank has shifted focus from sets to individual coins, including the Barbados: Home of the Masters cricket coins series and the 50th Anniversary of the Independence of Barbados coins.

-In addition to the coins offered directly through the Central Bank of Barbados, the Bank has teamed with the Scottdale Mint for the Barbados Trident Coin Programme and also participates in a royalty programme with the World Coin Association (WCA).
+In addition to the coins offered directly through the Central Bank of Barbados, the Bank has teamed with the Scottdale Mint for the Barbados Trident Coin Programme, which includes gold and silver coins, and also participates in a royalty programme with the World Coin Association (WCA).
 Persons interested in purchasing these coins should contact the WCA directly.